ericglau/microprofile-language-server-demo/README.md

 #### Code Complete:
 1. Delete the `@Readiness` annotation.
 Then press Control Space and type `@`.
-1. Notice the `Health` code competion suggestion prioritized at the top of the list, and it has additional info aside from the class javadocs.
+1. Notice the `Liveness`, `Readiness`, and `Health` code competion suggestions prioritized at the top of the list, and they have additional info.